With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Spruce Mountain Inn is a mental health treatment center in Plainfield, VT, located at 155 Towne Avenue, 5667 zip code area.
 Spruce Mountain Inn provides residential treatment.
-Spruce Mountain Inn offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults.
-Spruce Mountain Inn also supports patients with eating disorders, people with PTSD and transitional age young adults.
-Additional services at Spruce Mountain Inn consist of diet and exercise counseling, vocational rehabilitation services and intensive case management.
+Spruce Mountain Inn offers psychotropic medication, activity therapy and group therapy to young adults.
+Spruce Mountain Inn also supports LGBT, patients with eating disorders and transitional age young adults.
+Additional services at Spruce Mountain Inn consist of assertive community treatment, vocational rehabilitation services and family psychoeducation.

 Learn MoreWashington County Mental Health Community Support Program is a mental health clinic in Montpelier, Vermont, located at 9 Heaton Street, 5602.
 Washington County Mental Health Community Support Program offers outpatient treatment.
-Washington County Mental Health Community Support Program provides behavior modification, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, adults and young adults.
-Washington County Mental Health Community Support Program also supports people with PTSD, people with trauma and people with serious mental illness.
-Some other services provided by Washington County Mental Health Community Support Program include psychosocial rehabilitation services, diet and exercise counseling and suicide prevention services.
+Washington County Mental Health Community Support Program provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Washington County Mental Health Community Support Program also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+Some other services provided by Washington County Mental Health Community Support Program include family psychoeducation, mentoring/peer support/consumer-run services and supported housing.

 Learn MoreWashington County Mental Health Services Home Intervention Program is a mental health facility in Barre, VT, located at 13 Kynoch Avenue, in the 5641 zip code.
 Washington County Mental Health Services Home Intervention Program provides residential treatment and telemedicine/telehealth.
-Washington County Mental Health Services Home Intervention Program provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Washington County Mental Health Services Home Intervention Program provides trauma therapy, dialectical behavior therapy and behavior modification to young adults, adults and seniors 65 or older.

 Learn MoreWashington County Mental Health is one of mental health facilities in Montpelier, Vermont, located at 286 Hospital Loop, 5602 zip code.
 Washington County Mental Health provides outpatient treatment.
-Washington County Mental Health provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to children / adolescents, young adults and adults.
-Washington County Mental Health also supports seniors or older adults, people with PTSD and people with serious mental illness.
-Additional services provided at Washington County Mental Health include court-ordered outpatient treatment, psychosocial rehabilitation services and diet and exercise counseling.
+Washington County Mental Health provides integrated dual diagnosis disorder treatment, group therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
+Washington County Mental Health also supports people requiring dual diagnosis treatment, seniors or older adults and children/adolescents with serious emotional disturbance.
+Additional services provided at Washington County Mental Health include diet and exercise counseling, psychosocial rehabilitation services and assertive community treatment.

 Learn MoreVermont Psychiatric Care Hospital Department Of Mental Health is a mental health clinic in Montpelier, VT, located at 350 Fisher Road, 5602 zip code area.
 Vermont Psychiatric Care Hospital Department Of Mental Health provides hospital inpatient treatment.
-Vermont Psychiatric Care Hospital Department Of Mental Health offers group therapy, couples/family therapy and activity therapy to young adults, seniors 65 or older and adults.
+Vermont Psychiatric Care Hospital Department Of Mental Health offers activity therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
 Vermont Psychiatric Care Hospital Department Of Mental Health also supports people with serious mental illness.
-Additional services offered at Vermont Psychiatric Care Hospital Department Of Mental Health include family psychoeducation, psychosocial rehabilitation services and diet and exercise counseling.
+Additional services offered at Vermont Psychiatric Care Hospital Department Of Mental Health include illness management and recovery, psychosocial rehabilitation services and diet and exercise counseling.

 Learn MoreBehavioral Health And Wellness Center Copley Professional Services Group is a mental health treatment center in Morrisville, Vermont, located at 607 Washington Highway, part of the 5661 zip code.
-Behavioral Health And Wellness Center Copley Professional Services Group provides outpatient treatment and telemedicine/telehealth.
-Behavioral Health And Wellness Center Copley Professional Services Group also offers behavior modification, psychotropic medication and group therapy to adults, seniors 65 or older and children / adolescents.
-Behavioral Health And Wellness Center Copley Professional Services Group supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Behavioral Health And Wellness Center Copley Professional Services Group also provides family psychoeducation, case management and housing services.
+Behavioral Health And Wellness Center Copley Professional Services Group provides telemedicine/telehealth and outpatient treatment.
+Behavioral Health And Wellness Center Copley Professional Services Group also offers integrated dual diagnosis disorder treatment, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Behavioral Health And Wellness Center Copley Professional Services Group supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+Behavioral Health And Wellness Center Copley Professional Services Group also provides diet and exercise counseling, education services and family psychoeducation.

 Learn MoreLamoille County Mental Health Services Inc is a mental health clinic in Morrisville, VT, located at 72 Harrel Street, in the 5661 zip code.
-Lamoille County Mental Health Services Inc provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Lamoille County Mental Health Services Inc offers couples/family therapy, behavior modification and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Lamoille County Mental Health Services Inc also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
-More services at Lamoille County Mental Health Services Inc include illness management and recovery, chronic disease/illness management and supported housing.
+Lamoille County Mental Health Services Inc provides residential treatment, outpatient treatment and telemedicine/telehealth.
+Lamoille County Mental Health Services Inc offers dialectical behavior therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
+Lamoille County Mental Health Services Inc also supports children/adolescents with serious emotional disturbance, people with PTSD and seniors or older adults.
+More services at Lamoille County Mental Health Services Inc include suicide prevention services, supported housing and psychosocial rehabilitation services.

 Learn MoreAverte Fka Merry Meadow Farm Gray House is a mental health center in Bradford, Vermont, located at 366 Upper Plain, 5033 zip code.
 Averte Fka Merry Meadow Farm Gray House provides residential treatment.
-Averte Fka Merry Meadow Farm Gray House offers dialectical behavior therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Averte Fka Merry Meadow Farm Gray House offers activity therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
 Averte Fka Merry Meadow Farm Gray House also supports people with serious mental illness.
-More services available at Averte Fka Merry Meadow Farm Gray House include case management, psychosocial rehabilitation services and supported employment.
+More services available at Averte Fka Merry Meadow Farm Gray House include case management, psychosocial rehabilitation services and vocational rehabilitation services.

 Learn MoreNortheast Kingdom Human Services Inc is a mental health treatment center in Saint Johnsbury, VT, located at 2225 Portland Street, 5819 zip code area.
 Northeast Kingdom Human Services Inc provides outpatient treatment and telemedicine/telehealth.
-Northeast Kingdom Human Services Inc offers dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Northeast Kingdom Human Services Inc also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services at Northeast Kingdom Human Services Inc consist of intensive case management, mentoring/peer support/consumer-run services and vocational rehabilitation services.
+Northeast Kingdom Human Services Inc offers cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
+Northeast Kingdom Human Services Inc also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Northeast Kingdom Human Services Inc consist of integrated primary care services, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn MoreClara Martin Center is a mental health facility in Bradford, VT, located at 1483 Lower Plain Road Route 5, in the 5033 zip code.
 Clara Martin Center provides outpatient treatment.
-Clara Martin Center provides trauma therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
-Clara Martin Center also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services available at Clara Martin Center include case management, integrated primary care services and court-ordered outpatient treatment.
+Clara Martin Center provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to adults, children / adolescents and young adults.
+Clara Martin Center also supports people with serious mental illness, clients referred from the court/judicial system and transitional age young adults.
+Some other services available at Clara Martin Center include psychosocial rehabilitation services, housing services and integrated primary care services.

 Learn MoreBradford Farm House is one of mental health facilities in Bradford, Vermont, located at 1740 Lower Plain, P. o.
 Box 278, 5033 zip code.
 Bradford Farm House provides partial hospitalization/day treatment and outpatient treatment.
-Bradford Farm House provides individual psychotherapy, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Bradford Farm House also supports transitional age young adults, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Bradford Farm House include family psychoeducation, diet and exercise counseling and assertive community treatment.
+Bradford Farm House provides behavior modification, integrated dual diagnosis disorder treatment and group therapy to adults, seniors 65 or older and young adults.
+Bradford Farm House also supports transitional age young adults, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services provided at Bradford Farm House include supported employment, mentoring/peer support/consumer-run services and housing services.

 Learn MoreAyers Brook is a mental health clinic in Randolph, VT, located at 35 Ayers Brook Road, P. o.
 Box G, 5060 zip code area.
 Ayers Brook provides outpatient treatment.
-Ayers Brook offers integrated dual diagnosis disorder treatment, psychotropic medication and couples/family therapy to young adults and children / adolescents.
-Ayers Brook also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services offered at Ayers Brook include family psychoeducation, case management and court-ordered outpatient treatment.
+Ayers Brook offers dialectical behavior therapy, trauma therapy and psychotropic medication to young adults and children / adolescents.
+Ayers Brook also supports children/adolescents with serious emotional disturbance, people with trauma and patients with eating disorders.
+Additional services offered at Ayers Brook include supported employment, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.